KittyGiraudel/a11y-dialog/README.md

 dialog.off('show', doSomething)
 ```

+### Usage as a “modal”

+By default, a11y-dialog behaves as a dialog: it is closable with the <kbd>ESC</kbd> key, and by clicking the backdrop.
+However, it is possible to make it work like a “modal”, which would remove these features.

+To do so:

+1. Replace `role="dialog"` with `role="alertdialog"`.
+This will make sure <kbd>ESC</kbd> doesn’t close the modal.
+Note that this role does not work properly with the native `<dialog>` element so make sure to use `<div role="alertdialog">`.
+2. Remove `data-a11y-dialog-hide` from the overlay element.
+This makes sure it is not possible to close the modal by clicking outside of it.
+3. In case the user actively needs to operate with the modal, you might consider removing the close button from it.
+Be sure to still offer a way to eventually close the modal.

+For more information about modals, refer to the [WAI ARIA recommendations](https://www.w3.org/TR/wai-aria-1.1/#alertdialog).

-## Nested dialogs
+### Nested dialogs

 Nested dialogs is a [questionable design pattern](https://ux.stackexchange.com/questions/52042/is-it-acceptable-to-open-a-modal-popup-on-top-of-another-modal-popup) that is not referenced anywhere in the [HTML 5.2 Dialog specification](https://html.spec.whatwg.org/multipage/interactive-elements.html#the-dialog-element).
 Therefore it is discouraged and not supported by default by the library.
-That being said, if you still want to run with it, [Renato de Leão explains how in edenspiekermann/a11y-dialog#80](https://github.com/edenspiekermann/a11y-dialog/issues/80#issuecomment-377691629).
+That being said, if you still want to run with it, [Renato de Leão explains how in issue #80](https://github.com/edenspiekermann/a11y-dialog/issues/80#issuecomment-377691629).

+## Further reading

+### Known issues

+1. It has been reported that the focus restoration to the formerly active element when closing the dialog does not always work properly on iOS.
+It is unclear what causes this or even if it happens consistently.
+Refer to [issue #102](https://github.com/edenspiekermann/a11y-dialog/issues/102) as a reference.

+2. Content with `aria-hidden` appears to be sometimes read by VoiceOver on iOS and macOS.
+It is unclear in which case this happens, and does not appear to be an issue directly related to the library.
+Refer to this [WebKit bug](https://bugs.webkit.org/show_bug.cgi?id=201887#c2) for reference.

-## Implementations
+### Implementations

 If you happen to work with [React](https://github.com/facebook/react/) or [Vue](https://github.com/vuejs/vue) in your project, you’re lucky!
 There are already great light-weight wrapper implemented for a11y-dialog:

 - [React A11yDialog](https://github.com/HugoGiraudel/react-a11y-dialog)
 - [Vue A11yDialog](https://github.com/morkro/vue-a11y-dialog)

-## Disclaimer & credits
+### Disclaimer & credits

 Originally, this repository was a fork from [accessible-modal-dialog ↗](https://github.com/gdkraus/accessible-modal-dialog) by Greg Kraus.
 It has gone through various stages since the initial implementation and both packages are no longer similar in the way they work.